-Skiing vs Snowboarding: Which Is Better for You?
+Ski vs. Snowboard: Which Is Best for You?

-Are you planning a snowy adventure but don't know whether to choose skiing or snowboarding?
-Here we help you discover which winter sport is perfect for you based on your interests, abilities and goals.
+Planning a snowy adventure but wondering whether to ski or snowboard?
+Here, we'll help you figure out which winter sport is perfect for you based on your interests, abilities, and goals.

 What Are the Main Differences?